jncraton/computational-thinking-cpsc2020/lectures/30-regex.md

 split
 -----

-- The string `split` method can be used to split on whitespace
+- The string `split` method can be used to split strings

 Example
 -------